A topic from the subject of Analytical Chemistry in Chemistry.

 Significance

 Gravimetric analysis is a quantitative method used to determine the amount of a specific element or compound in a sample.
 In this experiment, gravimetric analysis is used to determine the percentage of chloride in a salt sample.
-This information can be used to control the quality of salt products and to ensure that they meet specifications.
+This method is highly accurate and is used in various applications, including quality control, environmental monitoring and forensic science.
+The accuracy relies on the complete precipitation of the analyte and the careful handling of the precipitate during filtration and drying.

 Share on: